zchoate/blog/content/posts/create_a_vscode_server_ii/index.md

 - Proxy
     - We're using Traefik as the reverse proxy.
 Traefik is also doing TLS termination.
     - Volumes
-        - `/var/run/docker.sock` - For basic functionality in Traefik, we need to mount the Docker Unix socket - we'll do this as read-only though.
-There are alternative methods that are more secure but this is the easiest to get started with assuming your server is pretty secure to start with.
+        - `/var/run/docker.sock` - For basic functionality in Traefik, we need to mount the Docker Unix socket - we'll do this as read-only, though.
+There are alternative methods that are more secure, but assuming your server is pretty secure, this is the easiest to get started.
-        - `/home/ide/.letsencrypt` - For LetsEncrypt, we need to persist the certificates and related files and we're doing that in the `.letsencrypt` directory created in the last step.
+        - `/home/ide/.letsencrypt` - For LetsEncrypt, we need to persist the certificates and related files, and we're doing that in the `.letsencrypt` directory created in the last step.
         - `/home/ide/.ideusers` - For the Digest Auth, we need to mount the `.ideusers` file we created in the last step.
     - Commands
-        - `--providers.docker=true` - We're telling Traefik that we're running this in Docker.
+        - `--providers.docker=true` - We’re telling Traefik that we’re running this in Docker.
 Kubernetes and other orchestrators are options as well.
-        - `--entrypoints.web/websecure.address=:80/:443` - These are the ports we're exposing on the outside of our proxy (HTTP and HTTPS)
+        - `--entrypoints.web/websecure.address=:80/:443` - These are the ports we’re exposing on the outside of our proxy (HTTP and HTTPS)
         - `--certificateresolvers.cn.acme...` - These are the settings for LetsEncrypt.
-We could change the challenge type but we'll need to specify different values.
-Refer to Traefik's documenation if you're interested in doing DNS validation.
+We could change the challenge type, but we’ll need to specify different values.
+Refer to Traefik’s documentation if you’re interested in doing DNS validation.
     - Ports
         - We're exposing 80 and 443 for HTTP and HTTPS traffic.
 We could also expose 8080 along with a command flag to enable the Traefik dashboard.
 - IDE
     - This is the OpenVSCode Server container/configuration.
     - Commands
-        - `--connection-secret /.idesecret` - A token is required for OpenVSCode server, to keep this value consistent, we're running this command to have the application reference this file for the token value.
+        - `--connection-secret /.idesecret` - A token is required for the OpenVSCode server.
+To keep this value consistent, we’re running this command to have the application reference this file for the token value.
     - User
         - This is set to the UID of the user created earlier.
-Running in this context makes permissions a bit easier to manage since this container will be modifying files in a specific directory.
+Running in this context makes permissions easier to manage since this container will be modifying files in a specific directory.
     - Volumes
         - `/etc/localtime` - Passing the time through.
         - `/home/ide/workspace` - This is the `home` directory of the application.
 Files created and modified will live in this directory.